syncfusion-content/maui-docs/MAUI/PDF-Viewer/Page-Navigation.md

 {% endhighlight %}
 {% endtabs %}

-The example project with page navigation functionalities can be downloaded [here](https://github.com/SyncfusionExamples/maui-pdf-viewer-examples/tree/master/Page%20Navigation).
+The example project with the page navigation functionalities can be downloaded [here](https://github.com/SyncfusionExamples/maui-pdf-viewer-examples/tree/master/Page%20Navigation).